Donor-Advised Funds vs. Private Foundations

 Some charitable sponsors provide only a few investment offerings, while others allow donors and their financial advisors to create a charity-approved more customized portfolio.
 Private foundations, alternatively, offer donors full control over how the assets are invested and the entity is governed within the confines of the law.

 Invested DAF assets can grow tax-free, which means that over time—and with positive returns—more assets are available for charitable purposes than what was originally contributed.
-Assets inside DAFs in the U.S. increased by almost 11 percent from 2014 to 2015.
-This growth is attributable primarily to significant new contributions to DAFs (even netting out grants), but also to strong stock performance in 2015.
+Assets inside DAFs in the U.S. increased by more than 27 percent from 2023 to 2024.
+This growth is attributable primarily to significant new contributions to DAFs (even netting out grants), but also to strong stock performance in 2024.

 Many DAF charitable sponsors have suggested minimum payouts.
 National Philanthropic Trust’s policy is that donors must actively make grants at least once every three years.